vivekpandey1222/Documentation/PostgreSQL.md

 INDEX       NAME                                                 DESCRIPTION                                      STARS       OFFICIAL    AUTOMATED docker.io   docker.io/library/postgres                           The PostgreSQL object-relational database sy...
 12889       [OK]
 ```
+**podman**: This is a container management tool.

+**search**: This subcommand is used to search for container images available in the container registry.

+**postgres**: This is the search keyword indicating the container image you are looking for.

 **copy the image name and paste it when run the container**:

 **run the container of postgres**: